MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 05-06/Note 1 - Lists and Tuples.md

 **In computer science, we often start counting at 0 instead of 1**.
 Being "off by one" is a common phenomenon when programming.

-When we want to access an item in its, we can do that by calling the name of the list and putting the item's index in square brackets.
+When we want to access an item in a list, we can do that by calling the name of the list and putting the item's index in square brackets.
 For example:

 ```python
 groceries = ["bread", "milk", "potato"]